-But land that is owned by the government, you are allowed to camp freely on for a limited time on the same spot.
-With the exception of national parks and military areas.
+However, land that is owned by the government, you are allowed to camp freely on for a limited time on the same spot, with the exception of national parks and military areas.

-However, there are some areas in Scotland where you are not free to camp.
+However, there are some areas in Scotland where it is forbidden.

 Simply head over to Outdoor Access Scotland and read up on the current status.
 East Loch Lomond, for example, has some bylaws that you can read up on here.

-With that said, you are free to do wild-camping in most parts of Scotland and you pretty much just have to follow the leave no trace policy.
+With that said, you are free to do it in most parts of Scotland and you pretty much just have to follow the leave no trace policy.

 It is best to check up with the local tourist office to be sure what rules apply to the area that you are in.

-But in short: Do not set up a tent by the sea, make sure that you are more than 200 meters away from water that is used for consumption and stay away from any historical monuments or sites.
+In short: do not set up a tent by the sea, make sure that you are more than 200 meters away from water that is used for consumption and stay away from any historical monuments or sites.

 Private land and by the side of a road is also prohibited.
 If you stay away from the above and pack up your camp in the morning you will be fine in most scenarios.

-France has a lot to offer when it comes to wild camping.
+France has a lot to offer when it comes to camping in the nature.
 Just read up a little bit before you go.

-The national law states that you are allowed to do wild camping if you follow some rules.
-You are not allowed to camp closer than 100 meter from the sea.
-National and natural parks are off limits.
+The national law states that you are allowed to do it if you follow some rules; you are not allowed to camp closer than 100 meter from the sea, national and natural parks are off limits,

 According to article 46.1 the following zones apply the national rules for wild camping.